BILL Holdings, Inc. research snapshot

 BILL AI Stock Forecast Scenarios

 The BILL AI stock forecast uses scenario math, not a single price prediction.
-Using the $41.36 quote, about $0.70 TTM EPS, and a three-year framework, the audited model produced a bearish area near $11, a base area near $27, and a bullish area near $52 before any dividends.
-The wide range reflects the high uncertainty around margin expansion pace, revenue growth durability, and the appropriate earnings multiple for a newly profitable SMB fintech.
+Using the July 31, 2026 close of $45.13, about $2.64 consensus FY2026 non-GAAP EPS, and a three-year framework, the audited model produced a bearish area near $31, a base area near $57, and a bullish area near $91 before any dividends.
+The wide range reflects uncertainty around the restructuring outcome, revenue growth durability, margin expansion, and the multiple the market assigns to a newly profitable SMB fintech.

 Bullish case

-More likely if BILL sustains 25%+ EPS growth through operating leverage, revenue growth stabilizes above 15%, net dollar retention improves, Intuit competition does not materially erode share, and the market assigns a 25-30x forward P/E.
+More likely if BILL sustains 18% to 20% EPS growth through operating leverage, revenue growth stays above 12%, the AI product push lifts net dollar retention, Intuit competition does not materially erode share, and the market holds a 20x forward P/E on consensus EPS.

 Base case

-More likely if EPS grows at 15-20%, revenue growth gradually decelerates toward 10-12%, margins improve slowly, and the market values BILL at a 18-22x forward P/E consistent with a maturing SaaS business.
+More likely if EPS grows at 12% to 15%, revenue growth gradually decelerates toward 8% to 10%, margins improve slowly through the restructuring, and the market values BILL near a 15x forward P/E, consistent with the current consensus price target of about $54.57.

 Bearish case

-More likely if revenue growth drops below 10%, Intuit and other competitors take share, SMB spending weakens in a macro downturn, GAAP profitability proves unsustainable, or management makes an ill-timed acquisition.
+More likely if the workforce reduction disrupts customer service and retention, revenue growth drops below 8%, Intuit and other competitors take share, SMB spending weakens in a macro downturn, or the buyback and restructuring fail to protect GAAP profitability.

 BILL AI technical analysis